 Visit our Venues

-New Plymouth Event Venues is home to three large venues in New Plymouth, Taranaki.
+New Plymouth Event Venues is home to four large venues in New Plymouth, Taranaki.

 Taranaki is a fantastic place to work, live and play with a full calendar of events, dynamic surf, masses of parks and gardens, popular walkways, iconic Mount Taranaki and top quality restaurants and cafes.
-No wonder it’s been judged as the best place to live in New Zealand (North & South Magazine) and the best small city in the world (Liveable Communities Awards).
+No wonder it’s been judged as the best place to live in New Zealand (North & South Magazine), the best small city in the world (Liveable Communities Awards), and the second best region in the world (Lonely Planet 2017).

-The TSB Bowl of Brooklands, Yarrow Stadium and TSB Stadium roll out a wide range of events including concerts, sport events, conferences, exhibitions, trade shows, conventions, corporate functions, weddings and community events.
+The TSB Bowl of Brooklands, Yarrow Stadium, TSB Showplace and TSB Stadium roll out a wide range of events including concerts, sport events, conferences, exhibitions, trade shows, conventions, corporate functions, weddings and community events.

 TSB Bowl of Brooklands